qlibs/mph/README.md

     clang: -fconstexpr-steps=100000000
     ```

-- I'm getting santiziers warnings/errors?
+- I'm getting sanitizers warnings/errors?

     > When passing run-time size input and when `MPH_ALLOW_UNSAFE_MEMCPY` is enabled (default) `mph` will do potentially unsafe memory reads.
       If you concern about the performance verify that the unsafe memory reads are okay (see `MPH_PAGE_SIZE`), otherwise set `MPH_ALLOW_UNSAFE_MEMCPY=0`